cladam/choreo/README.md

 ### Status & Roadmap

-`choreo` is currently in the **alpha stage**.
-The core engine is functional, but it is not yet ready for production use.
+`choreo` is currently in the **beta stage**.
+The core engine is functional, but more to add before production-ready.

 The journey ahead includes:

 * [ ] A dedicated editor with syntax highlighting and linting.
-* [ ] Parallel execution of scenarios

 ### **Contributing**